Last Updated: 12th October 2020

 - International borders remain closed.
 Malaysian nationals are not allowed to exit Malaysia (with certain exceptions).

-- The MySejahtera App is downloadable via Apple AppStore, Google Play Store or Huawei AppGallery.
+- required to register themselves via the MySejahtera App before they enter the country for monitoring purposes.
+The MySejahtera App is downloadable via Apple AppStore, Google Play Store or Huawei AppGallery.
 Further details can be found here: https://mysejahtera.malaysia.gov.my/FAQ_en/

 International Travel Restrictions

 As the spread of the coronavirus continues, counties across the globe are imposing travel restrictions.
 For an up-to-date and comprehensive list of travel bans across the world, please refer to The US Department of State website.

 Disclaimer: *All information and terms above are subject to change due to the evolving circumstances.
 Readers are advised to check with the relevant authorities’ websites for updated information on the Movement Control Order.
 For matters relating to ASB, kindly contact ASB Management for any further updates/details.
 ASB will not be held responsible for any reliance and decision making based on the information provided herein.